Edmonds College Logo

 4. Define common terminology found in the concrete construction field.

-6. Work as a member of a small group to give a presentation on a method of concrete construction.
+6. Give a presentation on a method of concrete construction.

 CONST 183: International Residential Building Code